 No, this is not something we are involved in.
 The site and location will also impact the end value which - appoint a building surveyor to advise and provide a valuation.
 Be careful who you choose howevr.
 Some agents do not recognise build or architectural quality.
 Choose one that does.

-VAT applies to professional services in a new build but not construction costs.
-So VAT is charged on our Planning and Warrant Service.
+VAT applies to professional services in a new build, but not construction costs.
+There is no VAT on the Supply and Erection of the kit, but VAT is charged on our Planning and Warrant Service.
 If you are buying from the Republic of Ireland we will be required to charge 13.5% VAT.
+If you are building a commercial property, you will need to take tax advice.

 Preparing the application varies depending on the complexity of the site, number of surveys to be organised and number of design iterations so is difficult to set a timescale as it is project specific.
 We are finding local councils to be busy at the moment which is resulting in applications being processed slower than usual.
 It could take at least 2-3 months to hear back from the local council.